hakan-vintercapital/index/README.md

 # index
-Index methodology for Vinter Capital
+Index methodology for Vinter Capital with one commit.